crimethinc/website/README.md

 docker run -it --rm -e DATABASE_URL=postgresql://postgres@172.17.0.2/crimethinc -p 3000:3000 crimethinc
 ```

-You'll now be able to access the app at [http://localhost:3000/](http://localhost:3000/).
+You’ll now be able to access the app at [http://localhost:3000](http://localhost:3000).

-When you're done, you can stop and remove your Postgres container:
+When you’re done, you can stop and remove your Postgres container:
 ```
 docker stop postgres
 docker rm postgres